 Honeysuckle can also be used in arrangements and even in Christmas trees!!
 Actually, it looks awesome in 2 to 7 foot Christmas trees.
+I always cover my trees used in my pergola with lots of honeysuckle.

 The possibilities are endless with honeysuckle vine.
 You can be really creative as you make loops to hold and anchor just about anything into your wreath.